HowDoIGitHelp/CMSC23MDNotes/Markdown Lecture Notes and Lab Exercises/SOLID Objects.md

 - inside `DebitAccount.applyMonthlyChange()` you call both `applyMontlyInterest()` and `deactivateIfUnderBalanced()`
 - inside `PayrollAccount.applyMonthlyChange()` you do nothing

 Is a method that does nothing inelegant?
-Not really because this is an accurate representation as to how a `PayrollAccount` changes every month—  it doesn't.
+Not really because this is an accurate representation as to how a `PayrollAccount` changes every month—  it doesn't change.
 Also, in the future, the inertness of `PayrollAccount` may change so at least you have the function prepared.

 > The previous library card example and bank examples are indeed similar .
 This is because introspective checks like `isinstance` are again symptoms of inelegant design.